hashintel/hash/apps/hashdotai/guide/02_webs/03_orgs.md

 ---
+headtitle: Organizations - HASH
-title: Organizations in HASH
+title: Organizations
+description: Collaborating as a team on HASH
 ---

-# Organizations
+# Overview

 OVERVIEW